"The goal of early childhood education should be to activate each child’s own natural desire to learn."

 The aims of the Pinetree Montessori Directress are to help the child acquire: self-confidence, self-motivation and independence, the right to activity and the right to explore the world though senses and movement.

-Children are masters of their school room environment, which has been specifically prepared for them to be academic, comfortable, and to encourage independence by giving them the tools and responsibility to manage its upkeep.
+- That children are masters of their school room environment, which has been specifically prepared for them to be academic, comfortable, and to encourage independence by giving them the tools and responsibility to manage its upkeep.

-Children learn through discovery, so didactic materials with a control for error are used.
+- That children learn through discovery, so didactic materials with a control for error are used.
 Through the use of these materials, which are specific to Montessori schools (sets of letters, blocks and science experiments) children learn to correct their own mistakes instead of relying on a teacher to give them the correct answer.

-Children most often learn alone during periods of intense concentration.
+- That children most often learn alone during periods of intense concentration.
 During these self-chosen and spontaneous periods, the child is not to be interrupted by the teacher.

-The hand is intimately connected to the developing brain in children.
+- That the hand is intimately connected to the developing brain in children.
 Children must actually touch the shapes, letters, temperatures, etc. they are learning about—not just watch a teacher or TV screen tell them about these discoveries.